cs1302uga/cs1302-tutorials/packages.md

    This time it worked!

-   **PROTIP:** You can execute a Java program anywhere on the system as long as you know the name of the class containing the `main` method and the location of that compiled class's associated default package, assuming proper file permissions.
+   **PROTIP:** You can execute a Java program anywhere on the system as long as you know the fully qualified name of the class containing the `main` method and the location of that compiled class's associated default package, assuming proper file permissions.

 6. You may have noticed in the previous step that the `.java` file and `.class` file for the `HelloWorld` class are in the same directory.
 Let's keep things clean and